F4GOJ/AD9850SPI/README.md

 # Arduino SPI library for AD9850 #
-Christophe Caiveau f4goj@free.fr
+F4GOJ Christophe f4goj@free.fr

 August 2014

-Upgrade to SPI Anthony f4goh@orange.fr
+Upgrade to SPI F4GOH Anthony f4goh@orange.fr

 This library uses the Serial Peripheral Interface (SPI) to accelerate the update of the AD9850 from 700µs in software serial to 90µs (54µs for the deltaphase calculation and 36µs for the transfert)